imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 In order to validate the obtained gas cost estimates and to compare them against other approaches, we generate another set of programs using a distinct method.

-**`measure_validation` programs**: Programs are composed of a fully randomized OPCODE sequence, each OPCODE is accompanied with its respective `PUSH` and `POP` instructions to manage the stack.
+**`measure_validation` programs**: Each program is a fully randomized OPCODE sequence, each OPCODE is accompanied with its respective `PUSH` and `POP` instructions to manage the stack.
-The stack management is necessary to have full control over the values of OPCODE arguments.
+The stack management is necessary to have full control over the values of OPCODE arguments (otherwise the stack tends to become dominated by zeros).
 The size of the arguments is also randomized, in the same scope of variability as for `measure_arguments`.
 Each program comes with all the measures implemented for the special kinds of OPCODEs like memory opcodes, `CODECOPY`, `JUMP` etc.

 Each program has a randomly chosen _dominant OPCODE_, which appears in the program more often than others.
 This is done to ensure that the random programs will vary enough in between them in terms of which OPCODEs have been randomly chosen.
 If not for the dominant OPCODE, the programs cost would tend to average out for longer programs.

+We also always prepend at least one `JUMP` instruction at the beginning, since EVM implementations tend to do additional work on first occurrence.
+It is safe to assume that in any real-world scenario, every EVM bytecode will execute `JUMP` at least once.

 Lastly, `PUSHx`, `DUPx`, `SWAPx` groups are given the same probability as regular OPCODEs, and when selected, the precise variant is chosen randomly in a next step.
 This is to overcome the high frequency of these `PUSHx`, `DUPx`, `SWAPx` OPCODEs, should they have been treated separately and on par with other OPCODEs.